jmce22/pands-project/README.md

 * Seaborn is built on top of matplotlib.
 It enables us to make more appealing plots, utilising different styles.

 * The sys module contains different methods and variables which allow us to interact with the environment in which we are executing the Python code.
-For example, the sys.stdout method (which I used in this project) provides the functionality to print script output from the terminal onto an external text document, where it can be read.
+For example, the sys.stdout method (which I used in this project) provides the functionality to print script output from the terminal on to an external text document, where it can be read.